GraemeMalcolm/mslearn-copilot/Instructions/Labs/00-copilot.md

 1. Close the Microsoft Word tab and return to the **Documents** folder in your OneDrive.

-## Use Copilot to create a presentation
+## Use Copilot to create content for a presentation

 With Copilot's help, you've created a draft of a business plan for the cleaning business idea.
 Now you'll need an effective presentation to convince an investor to lend you the funding to start the business.